Paralyzed Veterans of America: Architecture

 The Air Carrier Access Act of 1986 prohibits commercial airlines from discriminating against passengers with disabilities.
 The act was passed by the U.S. Congress in direct response to a narrow interpretation of Section 504 of the Rehabilitation Act of 1973 by the U.S. Supreme Court in U.S. Department of Transportation (DOT) v.
 Paralyzed Veterans of America (PVA) (1986).
 In this case, the Supreme Court held that private, commercial air carriers are not liable under Section 504 because they are not "direct recipients" of federal funding to airports.

 Research and education

 PVA supports research, educational programs, and other initiatives that unite people and activities toward a single mission: improved quality of life for everyone with spinal cord injury or disorders SCI/D, and diseases like MS and ALS.

 The PVA Research Foundation funds scientists who conduct research to improve the lives of veterans and others living with SCI/D, as well as diseases like MS and ALS.
 These scientists address significant problems that impact our lives and develop new strategies to ameliorate them.
 Some strategies become clinical protocols and guide best practices, others are used to guide additional research efforts.
-All have the potential to be life changing for veterans and others living with SCI/D, their caregivers and health care partners.

 Sports and recreation

 From handcycling, bass fishing, bowling and billiards, to boccia, shooting sports, and an annual quad rugby tournament, PVA provides a wide variety of sports and recreation opportunities to enhance the fitness and quality of life for veterans with disabilities.
-It is often through participating in adaptive sports that many disabled veterans realize they can still live an active lifestyle in spite of their injuries.